Marko97/The-Urban-Fork-restaurant-website/README.md

 # The-Urban-Fork-restaurant-website
-Restaurant Website created with HTML, CSS and javascript
+Restaurant Website created with HTML, CSS and JavaScript